EFerriss/HydrogenCpx/README.md

 FTIR spectra, illustrator files, and python code for a project measuring hydrogen diffusion in clinopyroxene.
-The accompanying academic journal article is in preparation now and will be submitted to *Contributions in Mineralogy and Petrology*.
+The accompanying academic journal article is in preparation and will be submitted to *Contributions to Mineralogy and Petrology*.

 Figure 1
 Inkscape file cpx_SampleCharacterization.svg
-Python code for D-F: KJP_3x3_comparison.py
+Python code for Fig. 1 D-F, 2, and 3: KJP_3x3_comparison.py

 Figure 1D
 Sum of Kunlun diopside with polarized IR